4K ULTRA HD REVIEW / HDR SCREENSHOTS

 But, during the height of the Cold War, Kazan cooperated with the House Un-American Activities Committee, naming old friends from the 1930s who had been members of the American Communist Party.
 Many were blacklisted and Hollywood was outraged.

 (1) Local 374 President Johnny Friendly (Lee J. Cobb).
-(2) Terry with his brother Charley Malloy (Rod Steiger), a hired lawyer for Friendly.
-(3) After the death of Joey, Terry retreats to his rooftop pigeon coop.
-(4) Longshoremen wait to be called for work to unload the docked cargo ship.
-(5) Father Barry holds a meeting at the church with longshoremen after the death of Joey.
-(6) Terry appears at the meeting as a spy for his brother.
-(7) Friendly's stooges break up the meeting and injure Kayo Dugan (Pat Henning).
+(2) Terry with his brother Charley Malloy (Rod Steiger), Friendly's lawyer.
+(3) After Joey's death, Terry retreats to his pigeon coop.
+(4) Longshoremen wait to be called to unload a cargo ship.
+(5) Father Barry holds a meeting at the church after Joey's death.
+(6) Terry appears to spy for his brother.
+(7) Friendly's stooges break up the meeting, injuring Kayo Dugan (Pat Henning).
 (8) Terry and Edie strike up a conversation at a neighborhood park.

 Fast forward to March 30, 1955 – it’s Oscar night.